-Given that Turkey‘s roads are so chaotic and unpredictable, it's apt to compare them to the post-apocalyptic future filled with uncompromising road warriors of Mad Max.
-Campy leather and mohawks aside, Turkey's traffic congestion and road safety concerns are a constant thorn in the hide.
+Given that Turkey‘s roads are so chaotic and unpredictable, Turkey's traffic congestion and road safety concerns are a constant reminder to be aware while driving.

 The Turkish government has been left scratching its head over how to combat the problem.
-They have even given this menace a name: ‘Trafik Canavari‘, or ‘Traffic Monster‘.
-Unfortunately, it's not a traffic monster in the literal sense: (Which would be awesome)
+They have even given this menace a name: ‘Trafik Canavari‘, or "Traffic Monster".

-Combined with Istanbul‘s road congestion is the problem that by and large, Turkish drivers tend to be haphazard on the road – to say the very least.
+Combined with Istanbul‘s road congestion is the problem that Turkish drivers tend to be haphazard on the road – to say the very least.

-Described by some travellers as 'unpredictable', 'impatient', 'aggressive' and 'sweary' – they haven‘t been exactly tarred with a light brush.
+Described by some travelers as 'unpredictable', 'impatient', 'aggressive' and 'sweary' – they haven‘t been exactly tarred with a light brush.

 Now, don‘t get us wrong, it‘s not to say that all drivers in Turkey are hell-bent lunatics looking only to seek chaos and destruction.
 But it is worth noting some of their more dubious habits.